Reclaim energy bill credit

 In the same month, it emerged that Npower were holding £400m in positive balances.

-This is how it works: When the direct debit comes up for review the supplier will look at the amount in credit, and if it's over a certain amount, shown below, they'll refund it automatically.
+When a direct debit comes up for review the supplier will look at the amount in credit, and if it's over a certain amount, shown below, they'll refund it automatically.

-Suppliers now need to review accounts annually, but some do it more than once a year - especially if they are provided with up-to-date meter readings.
+Suppliers must review accounts annually, but some do it more than once a year - especially if they are provided with up-to-date meter readings.

-The direct debit review is supposed to check whether payments need to be adjusted so credit will also depend on that process.
-The supplier might give the account holder the option to keep the credit in order to reduce the monthly payments, for example.
+The direct debit review is supposed to check whether payments need to be adjusted depending on usage.
+Any possible credit on an account will therefore depend on that process.

 Here are the automatic refund policies of the big six: